Arturo Benedetti Michelangeli (1920-1995)

 1966-69; USA tour

-'The Elgar was interesting because it is a novelty; the Beethoven because it re- ceived so spectacular a performance at the hands of Arturo Benedetti Michelangeli and the orchestra conducted by William Steinberg.
+'The Elgar was interesting because it is a novelty; the Beethoven because it received so spectacular a performance at the hands of Arturo Benedetti Michelangeli and the orchestra conducted by William Steinberg.
 He does not make too many appearances, nor does he record very much, but he is spoken about in awed whispers.
-Last night he played one of the most remarkable perform- ances of the “Emperor" Concerto that has been heard hereabout for years.
+Last night he played one of the most remarkable performances of the “Emperor" Concerto that has been heard hereabout for years.
 For one thing, it was absolutely limpid and pellucid.
 Piano playing sounds so easy when that kind of hands are at work.
 From the first smashing E flat chord and the following arpeggios, it was clear that a pianist of tremendous authority was engaged with the “Emperor."
-And so it turned out. .
+And so it turned out.
 Now it remains to be seen if the pianist is as authoritative in other schools of music.
 His forthcoming recital will further expose his talents.
-But one thing can be said: Mr. Michelangell is a much more mature artist than he was at his last appearances here.
+But one thing can be said: Mr. Michelangeli is a much more mature artist than he was at his last appearances here.
 And if his recital matches the "Emperor" last night, he is one of the world's supreme pianists.'
 (Harold C. Schonberg)

-January 13, 1966: Orchestra Hall, Chicago, Illinois (Radio Broadcast | FLAC)
+13 January, 1966: Orchestra Hall, Chicago, Illinois

 – André Previn / Chicago Symphony Orchestra

-Friday 21 January, 1966: Carnegie Hall, New York City, New York
+Friday, 21 January, 1966: Carnegie Hall, New York City, New York

 (Audience Recording, LISTEN)